HMS Bayntun

 USS Bayntun (DE-1) was the first of the American built lend lease Captain-class frigates in the Royal Navy as HMS Bayntun (K310).
 She was named for Henry William Bayntun.

 History

 Construction and transfer

 Bayntun was laid down on 5 April 1942, at the Boston Navy Yard; launched on 27 June 1942; transferred to the Royal Navy under lend lease on 20 January 1943.
-She was given the pennant number K310 and departed Boston the following month, bound via New York, for Bermuda to conduct her "working up."
+She was given the pennant number K310 and departed Boston the following month, bound via New York, for the Royal Naval Dockyard in the British Imperial fortress colony of Bermuda to conduct her "working up."

 Allocated to the 44th Escort Group, part of the Western Approaches Command, Bayntun and her sister ship Bazely sailed on 2 April 1943 for Chesapeake Bay where they were to load stores for transportation to the United Kingdom.
 However, Bayntun returned to Bermuda to pick up men from her crew who had been quarantined there due to scarlet fever before she sailed for England and ultimately got underway on 15 April for the British Isles, in company with Berry.
 The two Captain-class frigates reached Derry, Northern Ireland, on 23 April.